 Unlike EasyNews, Eweka does require a newsreader but the company solves that problem by providing users access to the Newslazer newsreader.
 It enables them to easily search, preview and download articles and files.
 If you are still unsure about it, try the company’s 7-day free trial with no data cap and make up your own mind.

-- Unlimited free trial data
+- Unlimited free trial access

 - EU servers only